psholtz/MIT-6.087/Section-2/exercise2-04.md

 c = x & (MASK == 0);
 ```

-The register settings for x looks like:
+The register settings for x look like:

 1111 1111 0011 0011

-and the register settings for
+and the register settings for MASK look like:

+1111 1111 0000 0000